 Cyril Pahinui, Crown Prince Of Hawaiian Slack-Key Guitar, Dies At 68

 There's no music in the world quite like Hawaii's slack-key guitar.
 This unlikely marriage of the Spanish guitar with and Polynesia's rippling rhythms gets its name from the islanders' habit of loosening — "slackening" — the guitar strings to fit the player's voice, leading to a gentler, plumper sound and tunings unlike anywhere else in the world.
 The effect can often be pleasurably relaxing, or ineffably sad.
-Cyril Pahinui, a Grammy-nominated master of the form, succumbed this past Saturday to respiratory heart failure in Honolulu, aged 68.
+Cyril Pahinui, a Grammy-nominated master of the form, succumbed this past Saturday to respiratory and kidney failure in Honolulu, aged 68.
 Pahinui had been hospitalized since Feb., 2016, over complications his widow, Chelle Pahinui, tells NPR were related to exposure to Agent Orange during his time serving in Vietnam.

 A burly man with a bushy goatee and a big smile, Cyril was a charismatic performer on stage.
 His large hands enabled him to play bass lines with his right thumb, melodies with his index and middle fingers and harmonies with his ring and little fingers.
 He had a knack for making even difficult passages seem relaxed, with a smooth baritone voice that was the perfect foil for his altered-chord arpeggios.
 And as he repeated the traditional tunes, he would displace some notes and add grace notes, so that each pass at the theme was slightly different from what had come before in the song — and from what he'd done in earlier concerts.